hashicorp/packer/website/source/docs/provisioners/chef-client.html.markdown

     should use a custom configuration template.
 See the dedicated "Chef Configuration" section below for more details.

+-   `encrypted_data_bag_secret_path` (string) - The path to the file containing the secret for encrypted data bags.
+By default, this is empty, so no secret will be available.

 -   `execute_command` (string) - The command used to execute Chef.
 This has various [configuration template variables](/docs/templates/configuration-templates.html) available.
 See